TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab3.md

 The actual language definition is spread over three folders:

-* `syntax` contains all syntax definition files, including the main file `MiniJava.sdf3`.
+* `syntax` contains all syntax definition files, including the main file `miniava.sdf3`.
 * `trans` contains all transformation files, including the main file `minijava.str`.
 * `editor` contains editor service definition files, including the main file `Main.esv`.

 In the `src-gen` folder, you will find files which were generated from your syntax definition.
-For each file `<name>.sdf3`, there are generated files
+For each file `<name>.sdf3`, there are generated files:

 * `syntax/<name>.sdf`: an SDF2 definition which is equivalent to the SDF3 definition.
-* `completions/<name>-cp.str`: abstract placeholder expansions derived from SDF3 templates.
+* `completions/<name>-cp.str`: abstract placeholder expansions for syntactic code completion derived from SDF3 templates.
-* `completions/colorer/<name>-cc-esv.esv`: instructions to color placeholders in gray.
+* `completions/colorer/<name>-cc-esv.esv`: instructions to color placeholders for syntactic completions in gray.
 * `pp/<name>-pp.str`: pretty-printing strategies derived from SDF3 templates.
 * `signatures/<name>-sig.str`: signatures derived from SDF3 templates.

 You can find more generated files in `src-gen` and `target/metaborg` folders:

-* `syntax/MiniJava.def`: your complete syntax definition in SDF2.
+* `src-gen/syntax/MiniJava.def`: your complete syntax definition in SDF2.
-* `syntax/MiniJava-Permissive.def`: a permissive version of the syntax definition, which supports error recovery.
+* `src-gen/syntax/MiniJava-Permissive.def`: a permissive version of the syntax definition, which supports error recovery.
-* `MiniJava.tbl`: the parse table of your language.
+* `target/metaborg/MiniJava.tbl`: the parse table of your language.
-* `pp/MiniJava-parenthesize.str`: strategies to add parentheses to an AST according to the priorities of your language.
+* `src-gen/pp/MiniJava-parenthesize.str`: strategies to add parentheses to an AST according to the priorities of your language.
-* `stratego.ctree` and/or `stratego.jar`: compiled Stratego code of your language.
+* `target/metaborg/stratego.ctree` and/or `target/metaborg/stratego.jar`: compiled Stratego code of your language.

 #### Initial Editor Project